 Please check the "Faculty" tab for the list of instructors for the current session.

 In the long run, we want you to succeed and will do the best we can to help you achieve your goals.
 If you are published in book form, we will add the cover of your work to our "wall of fame" and may ask you to read or speak for us.
 Some of our faculty are former students.

 In the short run, your teacher and your classmates will look carefully at 15 pages of your work as well as the work of your colleagues.
 Your teacher will advise you on the best strategies to improve your writing.

 You spend five mornings in class with a small group of students.
 In that time, each of you reads and comments on the work of the others under the guidance of your writing instructor.
 You will also have a short private meeting with your instructor.
 Each instructor addresses the entire student group at least once, so you will hear from every teacher on our roster this season.
 Former students who have published in previous years tell how they went from aspiring to published.
 Top professionals in editing and agenting say what they are looking for and how to achieve success.

 We do a “Flash Assessment”, an optional activity in which publishers and editors react to the first page of your work.

 The large group first gets together on Sunday afternoon to socialize and meet the faculty.
-On Sunday evening, there is an optional streetcar ride and walking tour of literary Toronto.
 The workshop ends with a farewell reception on Friday afternoon.